tanthehack/re-code-report/report.typ

     LLMs are demonstrating potential in automating code generation.
 By analyzing large codebases and identifying patterns, they can assist developers by generating code snippets, completing repetitive tasks, and even suggesting potential implementations for functionalities.
 This can significantly boost developer productivity and reduce boilerplate code writing.
 Research by (Guu et al., 2021) showcases how LLMs like Codex can generate functional code with impressive accuracy, particularly for well-defined tasks.

     \
-    In recent development, LLMs are proving valuable in enhancing code understanding.
+    In recent developments, LLMs have proved valuable in enhancing code understanding.
 Their ability to analyze code structure and semantics allows them to extract insights and answer developer queries.
 This can be particularly beneficial for complex codebases or legacy systems where understanding existing code functionality can be challenging.
 For instance, (Xu et al., 2021) demonstrate how LLMs can be trained to summarize code functionalities and identify potential code smells, aiding developers in code comprehension and refactoring efforts.

     \
     Finally, LLMs hold promise for revolutionizing code review practices.
 By learning from human-written code reviews, they can assist developers by identifying potential issues like syntax errors, logical flaws, and adherence to coding standards.
 This can streamline the review process by highlighting areas requiring attention and suggesting potential fixes.
 Studies by (Liu et al., 2023) explore the potential of LLMs to generate code review comments, highlighting areas for improvement and providing relevant code documentation or examples.
 However, it's crucial to remember that LLMs are still under development, and human expertise remains essential for complex code analysis and decision-making.